blabber/oggfilter/README.markdown

          line:

                oggfilter -x '^genre=thrash metal$' -x '^title=.*death.*' <
                playlist.m3u

+         To get a list of all your ogg/vorbis files tagged with genre `Thrash Metal' and not containing `death' in it's title use the following com- mand line:

+               oggfilter -x '^genre=thrash metal$' -X '^title=.*death.*' <
+               playlist.m3u

          To get a list of all ogg/vorbis files with a maximum playtime of 5 min-